Megamjm/Comfyvn-ToolProject/architecture.md

 Acceptance: ~~curl /health returns {status:"ok"}; /status lists routes and version.~~ ✅ Verified 2025-10-20

 Notes: Ensure python-multipart in requirements.
+2025-10-21 — Launcher (`run_comfyvn.py`) derives the default port from `COMFYVN_SERVER_PORT` or the shared settings file (`data/settings/config.json`) and writes the resolved value back to the environment so the GUI and backend stay aligned across restarts.

 Part B — GUI shell & metrics